winterbe/sequency/README.md

 - `sequenceOf` accepts one or many values and returns a new sequence.
 - `asSequence` accepts an iterable (e.g. an array, set or map) and returns a new sequence.
-- `emptySequence` return a new empty sequence.
+- `emptySequence` returns a new empty sequence.

 Sequences are lazily evaluated to avoid examining all of the input data when it's not necessary.
 Sequences always perform the minimal amount of operations to gain results.
 E.g. in a `filter - map - find` sequence both `map` and `find` are executed just one time before returning the single result.

 ## API documentation

+Sequency is inspired by [Kotlin](https://kotlinlang.org/) [Sequences](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.sequences/-sequence/) and provides mostly the same API.

-Each `Sequence` provides the following methods (detailed explanation coming soon):
+Each `Sequence` provides the following methods (more explanations coming soon):

 - `map()`
 - `mapNotNull()`